40 Exciting Language Learning Video Games to Learn While Having Fun

 This game has the power to capture your heart, I promise.
 Unless you decide to become an evil villain and inspire fear in the hearts of everyone around you.
 Your choices define whether your character becomes a beloved hero (a saint, really) or a vicious madman.
 So, pay close attention to what’s going on at every step and make your choices accordingly.
 Your understanding of the language will determine your virtual fate.

 You might see the phrase “Let’s Play!” around the Net when searching for good video game videos.
-“Let’s Play!” videos are any YouTube videos that shows video game walkthroughs.
+“Let’s Play!” videos are any YouTube videos that show video game walk-throughs.
 The idea is that viewers will learn how to play in general, or they will learn the specifics of advancing through levels and completing games.
-These videos compile series of screenshots or gameplay clips, and they provide audio commentaries that explain every step.
+These videos include game-play clips, and they provide audio commentaries that explain every step.

 - CyprienGaming — This channel belongs to one of the most famous French YouTubers, and will provide you with a weird, humorous grab-bag of gaming-related videos in French.